dmvoloshyn/dmvoloshyn/05_engineering_patterns/01-String-Rewriting-Expession-Engine.md

 -   rule engines
 -   macro systems

-The engineering originality is the practical combination:
+The engineering originality is the practical combination of:

 -   user-facing formulas
 -   arithmetic precedence